 In 2020, HOPE is helping to bring clean water to communities in 10 different countries across Africa, the Americas and Asia.
 Though the process of community ownership is the same across all initiatives, the water systems can look very different country-to-country.

 When groundwater is available, a deep hole is dug until water is reached.
 Then, a cement well is built with a hand pump at the top to easily pull clean water up from the ground.
 But groundwater isn’t the only source, sometimes springs are located high in the hills and water needs to be brought down to community selected access points.

 In these cases, pipes are laid into trenches that carry water from the spring, downhill to the community.
 Clean water pours from a faucet by using only the force of gravity to pump it.
 Some communities will use gravity fed water systems to pump water into storage tanks to ensure their taps never run dry.
 Often, to preserve the quality of the water, a cement “cap” will be built over the spring to stop any debris or bacteria from entering into the water.

 HOPE is dedicated to bringing clean water to communities, no matter the route it must take to get there.

+Clean water is just one very important way that HOPE works with people around the world to help them break out of the cycle of poverty.
 HOPE International Development Agency exists to improve the supply of basic human necessities for the most in need communities of the developing world.
 This is done through self-help activities that put the development of a community into the hands of its members.
-HOPE believes that everyone has the capacity to change their circumstances, but like most things, it is never done alone.
+This includes education and health care support, initiatives related to food security like agriculture, seed & animal banks, as well as livelihood training through Self Help groups.
 HOPE strives to challenge, educate, and involve Canadians in development issues, encouraging them to consider their role in ensuring dignity for communities around the world.